Hamdan v. Rumsfeld: Scalia

-Thomas's dissent
+Thomas

-Justice Clarence Thomas read his dissent from the bench when the decision was announced, the first time he did so since his dissent in Stenberg v.
-Carhart, 530 U.S. 914 (2000).
+Justice Clarence Thomas read his dissent from the bench when the decision was announced, the first time he did so since his dissent in the 2000 Supreme Court case Stenberg v.
+Carhart.

-In his dissent he asserted that the courts had no jurisdiction for this case for the reasons described in Scalia's dissent above; that Hamdan is an illegal combatant and therefore not protected by the Geneva convention; that the Geneva convention does not prohibit the special court council proposed; and that the President already had authority to set up the special court council proposed.
+In his dissent, Thomas asserted that the courts had no jurisdiction for the case for the reasons described in Scalia's dissent above; that Hamdan was an illegal combatant and therefore not protected by the Geneva Conventions; that the Geneva Conventions do not prohibit the special court council proposed; and that the president already had authority to set up the special court council proposed.

 Citing his dissent in Hamdi v.
-Rumsfeld, Thomas briefly reprised the roles granted by the Constitution to the three different branches in time of war.
+Rumsfeld, Thomas briefly went over the roles granted by the Constitution to the three different branches in time of war.
 He argued that under the framework established in Ex parte Quirin and Youngstown Sheet & Tube Co. v.
-Sawyer, President Bush's decision to try Hamdan before a military commission "is entitled to a heavy measure of deference", inasmuch as Congress had authorized the President to use all necessary and appropriate force to prevent future acts of terrorism when it passed the Authorization for Use of Military Force.
+Sawyer, President Bush's decision to try Hamdan before a military commission was "entitled to a heavy measure of deference" inasmuch as Congress had authorized the president to use all necessary and appropriate force to prevent future acts of terrorism when it passed the Authorization for Use of Military Force of 2001.

-Thomas disagreed strongly with the plurality's determination that the legality of the charges against Hamdan are doubtful because he was charged "not with an overt act for which he was caught redhanded ... but with an 'agreement' the inception of which long predated ... the [relevant armed conflict]".
-He lambasted the plurality for second-guessing the Executive's judgment, arguing that the Court's disagreement was based upon "little more than its unsupported assertions" and constituted "an unprecedented departure from the traditionally limited role of the courts with respect to war and an unwarranted intrusion on executive authority".
-Thomas further disagreed with the plurality's assumption that the date of the enactment of the AUMF constituted the start of war, suggesting that Osama bin Laden's declaration of jihad in August 1996 could be considered a declaration of war.
-Under this view, the enactment by Congress of the AUMF did not mark the beginning of the conflict with al Qaeda, but rather authorized the Executive to use force to combat it.
-Additionally, Thomas wrote that under the common law of war, which is "flexible and evolutionary in nature", war courts are permitted a degree of latitude in their jurisdiction.
-In holding otherwise, the plurality failed to properly defer to the judgment of the Executive and military commanders.

-Referring to the Court's recent decision in Rapanos v.
-United States, Thomas noted with some incredulity that while the Justices in the instant decision "disregard[ed] the commander-in-chief's wartime decisions", they had no trouble deferring to the judgment of the Corps of Engineers in upholding the agency's "wildly implausible conclusion that a storm drain is a tributary of the waters of the United States".
+Thomas disagreed strongly with the plurality's determination that the legality of the charges against Hamdan were doubtful because he was charged "not with an overt act for which he was caught redhanded ... but with an 'agreement' the inception of which long predated ... the [relevant armed conflict]".
+He lambasted the plurality for second-guessing the president's judgment, arguing that the Court's disagreement was based upon "little more than its unsupported assertions" and constituted "an unprecedented departure from the traditionally limited role of the courts with respect to war and an unwarranted intrusion on executive authority".
+He further disagreed with the plurality's argument that the date of the enactment of the AUMF constituted the start of war, suggesting that Osama bin Laden's declaration of jihad in August 1996 could be considered a declaration of war.
+Under this view, the enactment by Congress of the AUMF did not mark the beginning of the conflict with al-Qaeda but rather authorized the president to use force to combat it.
+Additionally, he wrote that under the common law of war, which he characterized as "flexible and evolutionary in nature", war courts are permitted a degree of latitude in their jurisdiction.
+In holding otherwise, he argued, the plurality had failed to properly defer to the judgment of the president and military commanders.
+He stated that while the Justices in the majority "disregard[ed] the commander-in-chief's wartime decisions", they had had no trouble in the then-recent case Rapanos v.
+United States (2006) deferring to the judgment of the Army Corps of Engineers in upholding the agency's "wildly implausible conclusion that a storm drain is a tributary of the waters of the United States".
 He added that "It goes without saying that there is much more at stake here than storm drains."